If you’re planning on running Oracle VM with Amazon EC2, there are some important limitations you should know about.

-The AMI itself launched as expected (once I had set the instance type to large; it we seem we need the 7.5G of RAM the large instance provides!
+The AMI itself launched as expected (once I had set the instance type to large; it would seem we need the 7.5G of RAM the large instance provides!)
 But after the initial install, I was completely unable to use any kernel other than the 2.6.32-100.34.1.el6uek.x86_64 kernel originally supplied.

 "main" "root=/dev/sda1" "ro" "4" vbd 2049 is hd0 ******************* BLKFRONT for device/vbd/2049 ********** backend at /local/domain/0/backend/vbd/313/2049 Failed to read /local/domain/0/backend/vbd/313/2049/feature-barrier.
 Failed to read /local/domain/0/backend/vbd/313/2049/feature-flush-cache.
 41943040 sectors of 512 bytes

-Since it’s not possible to specify a –kernel alternate kernel option with Oracle VM hosts, I can’t explicitly attach a different kernel.
-And the ec2-register command used to create AMI images does not have an option to create an image with the Oracle VM hypervisor at all.
+Since it’s impossible to specify a –kernel alternate kernel option with Oracle VM hosts, I can’t explicitly attach a different kernel.
+And the ec2-register command used to create AMI images does not have the option to create an image with the Oracle VM hypervisor at all.
 This Amazon FAQ document gives a clue:

 Q: Can customers import Oracle Virtual Machine templates into AmazonEC2?

 Oracle will distribute templates of Oracle Applications that have been produced by Oracle and approved by AWS.
 Customers will be able to customize these environments and save them as derivative images which also run on the Oracle Virtual Machine.